-This Etouffee recipes is an authentic and versatile Cajun dish that is easy and fun to make at home.
+This Shrimp, Turkey and Sausage Etouffee recipe is an authentic and versatile Cajun dish that is easy and fun to make at home.

 I’ve mentioned in other recipes that part of my family’s heritage is from Cajun people of southern Louisiana.
 For several large family gatherings we would enjoy eating Gumbo, but our family did not make or eat several other traditional Cajun dishes.

 While I never made an Etouffee in the past, I didn’t let my lack of experience stop me from cooking and enjoying a new meal.
 After looking up a few recipes from the internet, I decided to give my own twist to an old dish.

 The good news is that most of the ingredients are the same in a Gumbo and an Etouffee, but the method and order for how they were cooked and added is different.

 What is the difference between gumbo and Etouffee?